alexander-schoenmann/soundclip/README.md

 It is possible to run the app via localhost as well as via webhosting.

 #### localhost
 If you want to run the app via localhost, I recommend programmes like Xampp (Win, Linux) or Mamp (MacOS).
-After you have downloaded the corresponding programme, you have to create a project folder (e.g. project) and copy the two folders _app and _api into it.
+After you have downloaded the corresponding programme, you have to create a project folder (e.g. project) and copy the two folders "_app" and "_api" into it.

 #### webhosting
 To make your app permanently accessible, we recommend using a web host.
 After you have received the access data from your hosting provider, you can connect to your web server via ftp.
-Then navigate to the folder public_html and copy the two folders _app and _api into it.
+Then navigate to the folder public_html and copy the two folders "_app" and "_api" into it.

 ### 1.3 Database
 In any case, a database is also needed for the app.
 In this case a mysql database.